eai04191/bepinex_docs/articles/user_guide/troubleshooting.md

 Enabled = true
 ```

+### Remove `Managed` folder and verify files

+If you're upgrading from older version of BepInEx or different modding frameworks,
+there might be some incompatible DLLs installed into the game's `Managed` folder.

+If the game is on Steam, go to `<Game Folder>\<Game Name>_Data` folder and
+delete `Managed` folder.
+Finally, go to Steam and [verify game integrity](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).
+This will cause Steam to redownload a clean copy of `Managed` folder.

+If the game is not on Steam, you can try obtaining the clean `Managed` folder
+or reinstall the game altogether.

 ### (Windows) Check the bitness of the game

 Currently Windows builds of BepInEx ship separately for x64 and x86 games.